Nationally recognized for student experience

 The Wall Street Journal

-The Department of Communication Sciences and Disorders is located in the College of Health and Human Services and is affiliated with the JP Scott Center for Neuroscience, Mind and Behavior.
+The Master of Science in communication disorders program with a specialization in speech-language pathology is in the Department of Communication Sciences and Disorders in the College of Health and Human Services and is affiliated with the JP Scott Center for Neuroscience, Mind and Behavior.

 Accreditation